avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Wastewater.jpg
   :width: 350

   Figure 3.
 Children playing in a waste water drainage area that was found to be contaminated with *V. cholerae*.
-Image credit: Amibola Aman-Oloniyo, Nigeria.
+Image credit: Amibola Aman-Oloniyo, Nigeria, via Wikipedia.

 Once ingested by a human host, the *V. cholerae* bacteria multiply in the human intestine.
 The bacteria attach to the epithelial cells of the intestine and release **cholera toxin** (abbreviated as Ctx, CTX, or CT; Figure 4).
 Cholera toxin